NGO founded: 2000

 Emerald Green Corridor, Misiones

-In April 2012, a Multicultural Agreement was reached with three Guaraní communities, their neighbours and the government, settling over 16 years of dispute over the future of their shared land in Misiones, in north-eastern Argentina.
+In April 2012, a Multicultural Agreement was reached with three Guaraní communities, their neighbours and the government, settling 16 years of dispute over the future of their shared land in Misiones, in north-eastern Argentina.

-Biodiversidad are working with the indigenous Guaraní within the corridor to establish a conservation management plan that will ensure the future protection of this biodiverse but threatened area.
+FBA is working with the indigenous Guaraní within the corridor to establish a conservation management plan that will ensure the future protection of this biodiverse but threatened area.

 Other projects and activities